 To me, buying a pre-made hamper seemed a little impersonal, especially when I heard customers sigh: ‘I don’t care, let’s just get them that one and be done with it.’

 But the custom-made hampers were different.
-We would help people select what to include; sometimes they would add a nice bottle of wine, wine glasses or silk scarf, and we would do it up nicely for them.
-Over the years, I made up hundreds of hampers.
+We would help people select what they wanted to include.
+Sometimes they would add a bottle of wine, wine glasses or a scarf to make the hamper extra special, and we would do it up nicely for them.

-Making a personalised hamper will ensure it is useful, with goodies the receiver likes, rather than it being just another hamper.
-And they can be very frugal if you make up a hamper with handmade items.
+Giving a thoughtful and personal gift will ensure it is useful and full of goodies the receiver really likes.
+And they can be very frugal if you make up hamper with on sale, second-hand and handmade items.

-It’s a little more work than buying a pre-wrapped hamper off the shelf, but isn’t the effort your take to personalise your gift makes the gift so much more meaningful.
+It’s a little more work than buying a pre-wrapped hamper off the shelf but isn’t the effort you take to personalise your gift makes the gift so much more meaningful.

 Often the theme will reflect the occasion for the hamper.
-A baby shower hamper will be quite different to a wedding hamper.
+A baby hamper will be quite different from a wedding hamper.

-If the occasion doesn’t present a specific theme (as in the case of a birthday) then consider:
+If the occasion doesn’t present a specific theme, then consider: